hendricius/dateikit/README.md

 * We send them a link in IRC instead of writing an email.
 * The upload should be painless, i.e. via SCP to our server.
 * The file should self destruct once downloaded by the other party.

+## Getting started
+* Upload all the files you want to be served into public/files
+* Downloading a file will create a new database record for that file.

+## TODO
+* Make it work with S3 or other storage service.